lganic/SW-Ducky/Format.md

 <img src="content/mega-result.png" style="border-radius: 32px;" width="500">
 </div>

 Yeah that picture didn't really have too many lines in it.
-But here's one that does:
+The most noticeable line is one that is put along the coastline.
+Here's a map tile which has a lot more lines on it:

 <div align="center">
 <img src="content/big-result.png" style="border-radius: 32px;" width="500">